Do Go On - 345 - Dame Julie Andrews

 I had nothing else.

-She played the role for two years, again,
+a second quote.
+Okay.
+She was successful.
+She played the role for two years, again, to rave reviews

 48 hours.

-Andrews referred to it as the best acting lesson she'd ever received soon after opening she had to
+Andrews referred to it as the best acting lesson she'd ever received.

-tone down the cockney accent she'd learnt for the role because American
+Soon after opening, she had to tone down the Cockney accent she'd learnt for the role

-with her performance in my fair Lady was composer Richard Rogers.
+So impressed with her performance in My Fair Lady was composer Richard Rogers.

-And he asked her to be involved in the Rogers and Hammerstein television musical Cinderella.
+And he asked her to be involved in the Rogers and the Hammerstein television musical Cinderella.

 Yes.